Boatingwiththebaileys/ESP32-code/README.md

 I now have engine temperature, exhaust temp, engine RPM, engine room environmental and engine runtime using the ESP uptime.

 I'm currently testing (estimated) fuel consumption which is using the engine RPM and fuel burn info from the Volvo Penta documents.
+(NOW WORKING)

 I plan to add a bilge alarm to detect any water ingress.